 Lack of Scientific Data

-Perhaps it’s necessary to take an in depth look first at a couple of popular reasons people say 12-step programs don’t work in order to understand where all the passion is coming from.
+Perhaps it’s necessary to take an in depth look first at a couple of popular reasons people say 12-step programs don’t work.
+This is in order to understand where all the passion is coming from.
 There is an ounce of truth in everything and for every reason someone gives as to why AA doesn’t work, there’s a probably a member who has gone rogue, took matters into his or her own hands and added fuel to the fire of misunderstanding.
-This is not new behavior, it happens everywhere; in all types of organizations, families and fellowships, but hopefully the person who needs to get sober will surround themselves with reputable members who honor the sanctity of AA as it was intended.
+This is not new behavior, it happens everywhere.
+Including in all types of organizations, families and fellowships.
+Hopefully the person who needs to get sober will surround themselves with reputable members.
+Those who honor the sanctity of AA as it was intended.

 Too Much Talk of God

-12-step programs contain numerous references to God in the literature, in people’s shares and on the banners displayed in meeting halls…it’s everywhere.
+12-step programs contain numerous references to God in the literature.
+Also in people’s shares and on the banners displayed in meeting halls…it’s everywhere.
 This makes some people feel they are being force fed the Judeo-Christian religion.
-No one wants to be pushed either to believe or to incorporate God in anything or everything they do – whether they already believe or not, it’s personal.
-People like being “Master of Their Own Destiny” and don’t resonate with the fact that the guiding principle in every 12-step program is dependence upon a higher power.
+No one wants to be pushed either to believe or to incorporate God in anything or everything they do.
+Whether they already believe or not, it’s personal.
+People like being “Master of Their Own Destiny”.
+They don’t resonate with the fact that the guiding principle in every 12-step program is dependence upon a higher power.

-Bill and Bob didn’t create Alcoholics Anonymous as a vehicle for members to find their God, rather they encouraged cultivating a relationship with God.
+Bill and Bob didn’t create Alcoholics Anonymous as a vehicle for members to find their God.
+Rather they encouraged cultivating a relationship with God.
 They encouraged each individual to decide for themselves what exactly his or hers is.
-If a member was an agnostic or an atheist, they were encouraged to find their own concept of a higher power.
-They knew that success was dependent upon belief in a higher power but the book is not an instruction manual in how to find this or where to find it.
+If a member was an agnostic, they were encouraged to find their own concept of a higher power.
+They knew that success was dependent upon belief in a higher power.
+But, the book is not an instruction manual in how to find this or where to find it.
 Some members as well as others who have tried AA and couldn’t get past the God concept have misunderstood this basic precept.

 12-Step Programs Are Filled with Losers